thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Validations.desc.md

 ## Objectives

-- Re-render templates with errors with previous form data filled in.
+- Re-render templates with errors, and previous form data filled in.
 - Display useful and readable error messages.

 ## Validation overview